-- Limit the regulatory time period for quantitative standards to 10,000 years. - Replace the quantitative dose limits for the period beyond 10,000 years and before 1,000,000 years with a requirement to evaluate potentially relevant features, events, and processes to demonstrate that they are unlikely to result in substantially different behavior of the disposal system during that period. - Adopt requirements for the multiple barriers, consistent with the approaches taken for generic repositories in 40 CFR 191.14(d) and implemented by the NRC for Yucca Mountain in 10 CFR Part 63, to ensure defense in depth. - Adopt requirements for retrievability of the wastes as prescribed by the NWPA §122, currently included in 40 CFR 191.14(f), and implemented by the NRC for Yucca Mountain in 10 CFR Part 63.
+- Limit the regulatory time period for quantitative standards to 10,000 years. - Replace the quantitative dose limits for the period beyond 10,000 years and before 1,000,000 years with a requirement to evaluate potentially relevant features, events, and processes to demonstrate that they are unlikely to result in substantially different behavior of the disposal system during that period. - Adopt requirements for the multiple barriers implemented by the NRC for Yucca Mountain in 10 CFR Part 63, to ensure their applicability to all future repositories, including those developed outside the NWPA and not regulated by the NRC. - Adopt requirements for retrievability of the wastes as prescribed by the NWPA §122 and implemented by the NRC for Yucca Mountain in 10 CFR Part 63 to ensure their applicability to all future repositories, including those developed outside the NWPA and not regulated by the NRC. - Adopt requirements for active and passive institutional controls consistent with the approach taken by the NRC in 10 CFR Part 63 for Yucca Mountain, to ensure their applicability to all future repositories, including those developed outside the NWPA and not regulated by the NRC. - Adopt requirements for postclosure monitoring of the repository consistent with the approaches taken by the EPA in 40 CFR Part 191 for repositories developed outside the NWPA and by the NRC in 10 CFR Part 63 for Yucca Mountain, to ensure their applicability to all future repositories, including those developed outside the NWPA and not regulated by the NRC. - Remove the concept of the "period of geologic stability" from generic disposal standards while retaining an upper bound on the regulatory period of 1,000,000 years. - Adopt the definition of the controlled area provided in 40 CFR Part 191, with site-specific implementation to be determined by the implementor and the regulating agency. - Make generic disposal standards applicable to deep borehole disposal concepts as well as mined repositories. - Remove specificity regarding the establishment of the DOE as the implementing organization for disposal of spent nuclear fuel and high-level radioactive wastes.

-&lt;sup>140 CFR Part 191, Environmental Radiation Protection Standards for Management and Disposal of Spent Nuclear Fuel, High-Level and Transuranic Radioactive Wastes; 10 CFR Part 63, Disposal of High-Level Radioactive Wastes in a Geologic Repository at Yucca Mountain, Nevada.

-- Remove the concept of the "period of geologic stability" from generic disposal standards while retaining an upper bound on the regulatory period of 1,000,000 years. - Adopt the definition of the controlled area provided in 40 CFR Part 191, with sitespecific implementation to be determined by the implementor and the NRC. - Make generic disposal standards applicable to deep borehole disposal concepts as well as mined repositories. - Remove specificity regarding the establishment of the DOE as the implementing organization for disposal of spent nuclear fuel and high-level radioactive wastes.

-In addition, the ANS Committee provides observations on other topics the committee believes could benefit from further consideration by the EPA and NRC:
+In addition, the ANS Committee provides observations on other topics the Committee believes could benefit from further consideration by the EPA:

-- The approaches specified in existing regulations for determining health consequences from radiation exposures are in some instances out of date with respect to current international practice. - The separate "Ground Water Protection Standards" (40 CFR 197.30 and 197.31) add no additional protection to the standards for human health, safety, or the environment, while introducing the potential for incentivizing the selection of sites with pristine groundwater. - Regarding the specific limits applied to estimates of annual radiation doses to individuals, values in the range of 0.15-1 mSv (15-100 mrem) per year are appropriately conservative for a public health and safety standard.
+- The approaches specified in existing regulations for determining health consequences from radiation exposures are in some instances out of date with respect to current international practice. - The separate "Ground Water Protection Standards" (40 CFR 197.30 and 197.31) add no additional protection to the standards for human health, safety, or the environment, while introducing the potential for incentivizing the selection of sites with pristine groundwater and disqualifying sites with high naturally occurring radionuclide concentrations in their groundwater.